Wooli

-Adam Puleo, better known by his alias Wooli, is an American briddim, riddim and dubstep DJ and producer.
+Adam Louis Puleo, better known by his alias Wooli, is an American briddim, riddim and dubstep DJ and producer.
 He is known for the songs "Island" and "Another Me", with the prior being a collaboration with American dubstep producers Seven Lions and Trivecta and the latter being a collaboration with Seven Lions and Canadian producer and DJ Excision.
 "Island" peaked at the No. 20 position on Billboard's Dance/Electronic Digital Song Sales chart in early 2019.
 "Another Me" peaked on the Hot Dance/Electronic Songs at the No. 46 position in late 2019.

 Early life

-Puleo was first introduced to bass music with a mix produced by English drum and bass producer Andy C. After attending several Bassnectar shows and other electronic music festivals, he considered himself a "dubstep rave kid" since 2010, attending as many shows as possible.
+Puleo grew up in Rochester, New York, and was first introduced to bass music with a mix produced by English drum and bass producer Andy C. After attending several Bassnectar shows and other electronic music festivals, he considered himself a "dubstep rave kid" since 2010, attending as many shows as possible.

 Career

 2016: "Gettin That", "DayDream", and "After All" remix

 On August 18, 2016, Puleo released his remix of the song "Gettin That" originally by Dirty Audio & Rickyxsan as a free digital download.
 The future bass remix originally debuted on the BBC Radio 1 radio show Diplo & Friends.
 Jeffrey Yau of Your EDM noted the song's "percussion kicks, synth chords, and jersey club squeaks" and described the song as an "atomic bomb coupled with a meteor strike."

 On October 4, Puleo collaborated with dubstep producer Jantsen to release the song "DayDream" via Good Enuff.
 Run the Trap's Peach Gallagher called it a "hard-hitting anthem that will have you headbanging in no time."
 Writing for ThisSongSlaps, Brian Bonavoglia commented that the song is "one of the hardest-hitting tunes we’ve heard in recent months."

 On December 20, a remix extended play of the song "After All" by Slander and YOOKiE was released via Never Say Die Records.
 Puleo, in collaboration with Los Angeles-based dubstep producer Kompany, was featured on the extended play alongside other dubstep producers Habstrakt, Laxx, and Xilent.
 A VIP mix of the remix was later released on March 2, 2017.